 Identification Typ e Field size Comment KANALNAME Char 128 Variable name.
-The length can be limited using the MAX_LAENGE entry in project.ini.
-KANAL_R С 128 The original name of a variable that is to be replaced by the new name entered under "VARIABLENNAME" (field/column must be entered manually).
-The length can be limited using the MAX_LAENGE entry in project.ini.
-KANAL_D Log 1 The variable is deleted with the $1\mathrm{entry}$ (field/column has to be created by hand).
+The length can be limited using the MAX_LAENGE entry in the project.ini file.
+KANAL_R С 128 The original name of a variable that is to be replaced by the new name entered under "VARIABLENNAME" (variable name) (field/column must be entered manually).
+The length can be limited using the MAX_LAENGE entry in the project.ini file.
+KANAL_D Log 1 The variable is deleted with the ${\tt 1}$ entry (field/column has to be created by hand).
 TAGNR С 128 Identification.
-The length can be limited using the MAX_LAENGE entry in project.ini.
+The length can be limited using the MAX_LAENGE entry in the project.ini file.
 EINHEIT С 11 Technical unit DATENART С 3 Data type (e.g. bit, byte, word,) corresponds to the data type.
 KANALTYP С 3 Memory area in the PLC (e.g. marker area, data area,) corresponds to the driver object type.
 HWKANAL Num 3 Net address BAUSTEIN N 3 Datablock address (only for variables from the data area of the PLC) ADRESSE N 5 Offset BITADR N 2 For bit variables: bit address For byte variables: 0=lower, 8=higher byte For string variables: Length of string (max.
 63 characters) ARRAYSIZE N 16 Number of variables in the array for index variables ATTENTION: Only the first variable is fully available.
 All others are only available for VBA or the Recipegroup Manager